felipethome/dynamic-material-table/README.md

 6. **onSort:** optional.
 A callback that if defined means the columns can be sorted.
 Understand that the data is being fetched on demand which means is not possible to sort the rows in the client side.
 So, basically, the only the component does is indicate to the user the column will be sorted and pass to the callback the column the user is asking to sort and if it should be sorted ascending or desceding order.
 7. tableHeight: optional.
 As the name suggests, it is the table height.
 8. tableWidth: optional.
 As the name suggests, it is the table width.
-9. selectable: bool.
+9. isSelectable: bool.
 If true, creates a column to indicate that the row is selected.
-10. resizable: bool.
+10. isResizable: bool.
 If true, the table will resize if the user resizes the window.

 Advanced: